Atherton, California: Land use and housing

 Atherton is the wealthiest city in the United States.
-According to the San Francisco Chronicle, "the town’s ascendance stems largely from its single-family zoning, 1-acre-minimum lot sizes, flat land, streamlined permits and changing buyer demographics — which have translated into soaring house sizes and skyrocketing prices."
+According to the San Francisco Chronicle, "the town's ascendance stems largely from its single-family zoning, 1-acre-minimum lot sizes, flat land, streamlined permits and changing buyer demographics — which have translated into soaring house sizes and skyrocketing prices."
 There is no commercial zoning in the town, thus there are no restaurants, shops or grocery stores.
-There are no sidewalks in Atherton, only road lanes.

-Until 2022, the town’s zoning regulations permitted only one single-family home per acre and prohibit sidewalks.
-Partly as a result of these regulations, the average home price in the city in recent years was more than 7.5 million dollars.
-Many of the inhabitants have strongly opposed proposals to permit more housing construction.
-Among those include Golden State Warriors player Steph Curry.
-However, with the passage of SB 9 in 2022, the zoning regulations that limit how many units can be built on a property were nullified.
+Although city codes specify regulations for sidewalk maintenance, many streets do not have sidewalks.

-In 2022, the town blocked a proposal to build 131 multifamily housing units in the town in response to strong criticism of the proposal by the city’s inhabitants.
-Advocates for the construction of additional have criticized Atherton as being a NIMBY town.
-In 2022, California Governor Gavin Newsom singled out Atherton in a speech for its restrictive housing policies.
-The mayor said in 2022 that they were focusing on building affordable housing for staff and teachers at the city’s eight schools.
+In 2022, the town blocked a proposal to build 131 multifamily housing units in the town in response to strong criticism.
+Many of the town's residents, including Golden State Warriors player Steph Curry, strongly opposed proposals to permit more housing construction.
+Advocates for the construction of additional homes have criticized Atherton as being a NIMBY town.
+In the same year, California Governor Gavin Newsom singled out Atherton in a speech for its restrictive housing policies.
+With the passage of SB 9 in 2021, zoning regulations that limit how many units can be built on a property were nullified, but enforcement actions did not begin until 2023.

-In February 2023, the Atherton City Council approved a housing plan with 348 mixed-income housing units.
-Under California law, the units must be built over the next eight years, and the city must reserve 148 units for occupancy by as "very low income" or "low income" individuals, 56 units for “moderate income” individuals, and 144 units for “above moderate income” individuals.
+In February 2023, responding to state legislative deadlines, the Atherton City Council approved a housing plan with 348 mixed-income housing units.
+Under California law, the units must be built over the next eight years, and the city must reserve 148 units for occupancy by "very low income" or "low income" individuals, 56 units for "moderate income" individuals, and 144 units for "above moderate income" individuals.

-As of November 2022, Atherton's stated land-use goal is to “preserve the Town's character as a scenic, rural, thickly wooded residential area with abundant open space."
+In its 2002 plan, Atherton stated a land-use goal to "preserve the Town's character as a scenic, rural, thickly wooded residential area with abundant open space", but its current general plan as of 2024 does not use this language.